You are here

 Leadership and Collaboration

 North Santiam School District focuses on creating an environment that supports the educational environment.
-NSSD schools use positive reinforcement at the school level and in the classroom to promote expected behavior, teach behavioral expectations like academic skills, and use data-based information to guide intervention and management.
+NSSD schools utilize positive reinforcement at the school level and in the classroom to promote expected behavior, teach behavioral expectations, such as academic skills, and use data-based information to guide intervention and management.